 Application : Applied

-Explanation on : application of the practice The AC oversees the effectiveness of the internal audit function of the Group, among others:- (i) reviewing and approving the internal audit plan including, amongst other, audit scope, procedures and frequency; (ii) ensuring the adequacy of the scope, budget, competency and resources of the internal audit functions and has the necessary authority to carry out its work; and (iii) reviewing the appointment, performance evaluation, transfer, succession planning and removal of the Head of Internal Audit.
+Explanation on application of the practice The AC oversees the effectiveness of the internal audit function of the Group, among others:-

+(i) reviewing and approving the internal audit plan including, amongst other, audit scope, procedures and frequency; (ii) ensuring the adequacy of the scope, budget, competency and resources of the internal audit functions and has the necessary authority to carry out its work; and (iii) reviewing the appointment, performance evaluation, transfer, succession planning and removal of the Head of Internal Audit.
 The duties and responsibilities of the AC are detailed in the terms of reference of the AC which is incorporated in the Board Charter.

 Explanation for : departure

-Large companies are require to complete the columns bel ed to complete the columns below.
-Non-large companies are encouraged ow.
+Large companies are re encouraged to complete quired to complete the columns below.
+Non-large companies are the columns below.

 Measure :

 Timeframe :